Atropa-Solanaceae/Easy-Discord-Status/README.md

 # Easy-Discord-Status
-A simplist program that presents a client interface for the assignment of status to your discord bot.
+A simplistic program that presents a client interface for the assignment of status to your discord bot.
 Designed to be run in the cloud/server, however it runs perfectly fine in cmd.

 Input your bot's token in line 7